Dre Campbell Farm

 Too much calcium, high humidity, and dry or waterlogged soil are common causes.

 Enough moisture can help prevent boron deficiency.
-Additionally, Biomin Boron is an excellent organic fertilizer for increasing boron levels in the soil.
+Additionally, Biomin Boron is an excellent organic fertilizer for increasing soil boron levels.

 8. Copper